 All You Need To Know About Jackson County, Missouri, Jury Duty

 The first step that you need to take when preparing for jury duty is sending a time off request to your employer.
-Our app can help you draft a jury duty leave letter and email it to your employer without hassle.
+Our app can help you without hassle.

 Every person has the right to a trial by jury as a part of the American judicial system.
 This practice is essential to uphold democracy and fairness, which is why it’s mandatory for everyone who is eligible.
 In Jackson County, Missouri, eligible jurors must meet the following criteria:

 The names of eligible citizens are selected at random from a number of records, such as:

 If your name gets selected from the jury pool, you will receive a summons in the mail with further instructions.
 You will go through a selection process where attorneys in charge will interview you to find out more about your background, beliefs, prejudice, and similar.

 Jury Duty in Jackson County—What Happens if You Pass the Selection?

 The court will inform you of the trial date, and you are expected to show up and be available for the entirety of the trial, which lasts for three and a half days on average.

 Juror pay varies in every state and county.
 In Jackson County, Missouri, you will be paid anywhere between $6 and $18 per day.